-PYEONGCHANG, South Korea - Florida Atlantic University alumna Brittany Bowe opened her Olympic speedskating program with a fifth-place finish in the 1500m contest and followed it up with a fourth place finish in the 1000m event.
+PYEONGCHANG, South Korea - Florida Atlantic University alumna Brittany Bowe finished her 2018 Games appearance with a bronze medal in the long track speedskating team pursuit.
+She opened her Olympic speedskating program with a fifth-place finish in the 1500m contest and followed it up with a fourth-place finish in the 1000m event.
+She closed the individual portion of her Olympic campaign with a fifth-place finish in the 500m.

 Bowe finished the 1500m with a time of 1:55.54, a little over one second behind the gold-medal winner, Netherlands' Ireen Wust, who crossed the finish line in 1:54.35.